Rajasirpi/AOHRSI/README.md

 - Inorder to use it in colab, download the data and zip the data folder.
 - Upload in your drive and make the path changes in the script.
 - In colab, >runtime >change runtime >type = "GPU" and then run it.

+#### Usual Errors

+- Dependency conflict errors
+- DataLoader errors: This is because of the lack of support of GPU in the system the program is run
+- Path contradictions